 I have spent much of my life living and working abroad.
 Prior to training as a therapist, I was an international delegate of the British Red Cross Society, completing a number of short- and long-term assignments in areas of armed conflict and natural disaster in Africa, Asia-Pacific and the Middle East.
 I grew up in Kenya, Germany and the UK and began my career in the early 1990s as a news agency correspondent in the Far East.

 My personal sense of meaning, purpose and motivation are grounded in Christian faith and I am particularly interested in the interface between psychology and theology.
 I am also bound by the code of ethics of the BACP.
-As such, I welcome clients from all walks of life, irrespective of faith, background, sexuality, gender or age.
+As such, I am committed to maintaining the highest possible standards of trustworthiness, respect, integrity and diligence.